wolfmatt233/QuoteApp/README.md

 ## Pages

 - Home: Includes a random quote from your collection & explains how the website works.
-- Add Quotes: Form to add one or many quotes.
+- Add Quotes: Form to add one or many quotes, search for book to connect from API: display a dropdown box, info fetched using xhr?
 - Your Quotes: Where your quotes are stored, will include sorting and searching options.
   - Delete and edit functionality.
-  - Search will display a dropdown box, info fetched using xhr?
   - Sharing options: social media, copy quote, maybe screenshot option
   - Each quote connected to a book from an API, view more.
 - Book Details: Details, Image, and links for a book.